-As part of our bursary scheme, Ruwacon provides full funding for previously disadvantaged individuals completing their building / civil studies.
-A number of these students are completing a construction course at the National Institute for the Deaf in Worcester.
+Training programs such as EPWP are also pursued in an effort to contribute to the upliftment and empowerment of the respective communities in which Ruwacon operates.
+As part of our bursary scheme, Ruwacon provides full funding for previously disadvantaged individuals completing occupational construction courses at the National Institute for the Deaf in Worcester.
 Despite their hearing disability, four students who completed their courses have already joined Ruwacon’s workforce.

+Ruwacon supports Enterprise Development through the implementation of a formal Supplier Development Program.
 The objective of this program is to assist each developing contractor in reaching independence and sustainability by addressing areas of development as identified in the BEE Codes of Good Practice.

 A needs analysis of each beneficiary is done to determine exactly where the needs for development in the organisation might be.
 This analysis is done on various functional areas of the organisation including finances and administration, legal compliancy, tendering, purchasing, cost control, programming, technical skills as well as labour and general management skills.